ryan-mcclue/unsw/comp4920/ass1.md

 (Smith, 2020, p.
 15).
 (Jones, 2018, pp. 22-23).

-if only referencing in-text sources, i.e. from readings, won't this just be the same throughout or is referencing something in text of another reference ok?

 pg.
 79:
 Sartre calls “bad faith”: making things easier for yourself by pretending that you have no choice, when really there are